RobiMez/robimez/README.md

 ### Languages and Tools:

-I do Web Development sometimes with react sometimes with the vanilla stack, as my base skill. and i do api stuff , telegram bots and general tech savvy stuff as a side thing .
+I do Web Development with react and the vanilla stack, Api stuff , Telegram bots and General Techfoolery .